-WBIL is regulated by the UK Financial Conduct Authority (FCA) and is a United Kingdom limited company with branches in the Netherlands, Sweden and Germany.
-It also has three subsidiaries, one in Switzerland, William Blair Investment Services (Zurich) GmbH, which provides investment distribution, one in China, Wo Bai Business Consulting (Shanghai) Co.
-Ltd (Wo Bai), which provides investment research activities, and one established in December in Singapore, William Blair International (Singapore) Pte.
-Ltd., which is pending regulatory registrations.
+WBIL is regulated by the UK Financial Conduct Authority (FCA) and is a United Kingdom limited company with branches in the Netherlands, Sweden, and Germany.
+It also has three subsidiaries, William Blair Investment Services (Zurich) GmbH, in Switzerland, which provides investment distribution, Wo Bai Business Consulting (Shanghai) Co.
+Ltd (Wo Bai), in China, which supports investment research activities, and William Blair International (Singapore) Pte.
+Ltd., in Singapore, which provides fund management services.